 gray-shaker-kitchen-cabinets-new-remodel-2

 With minimalism and maximalism, you can decorate with any kind of color palette.
 However, neutral palettes work well with minimalism because the lack of saturated colors emphasizes the brightness of the space.
-Bold colors are more staple in the maximalism style because they draw the eyes to particular features.
+Bold colors are more staple in the maximalism style because they draw attention to particular features.

 Your personal creative process